Jeweller Malivelihood set to make Ooni of Ife's wax out of raw gold and diamonds

 Jeweller Malivelihood Stuns Many as He Reveals Wax of Ooni of Ife to Be Made From Raw Gold and Diamonds

-- Popular luxury jeweller, Malivelihood has stirred reactions on social media after he reveaed the expensive item he will be customizing for the Ooni of Ife
+- Popular luxury jeweller, Malivelihood has stirred reactions on social media after he revealed the expensive item he will be customizing for the Ooni of Ife

 - The jeweller took to his Instagram page with a wax of the king he would be replicating and noted that it will be made out of gold and diamond